15 January 2025

 Anyway, what Jesus does with us after judging us, is the loophole the universalists try to slip through.
 They claim he judges us… then forgives us and sends us to heaven.

 Arguably universalism evolved in the United States.
-Puritans, who’d been raised with the Calvinist idea of efficacious grace—if God wants us saved, we will be saved—managed to rediscover the non-Calvinist (but wholly biblical!) idea of unlimited atonement, that Jesus died to save everyone.
-Now, if Jesus’s salvation applies to everyone, and his grace also applies to everyone, it’d means everyone’s saved.
+Puritans, who’d been raised with the Calvinist idea of efficacious grace—if God wants us saved, we will be saved, whether we want saving or not; what do we know anyway?—managed to rediscover the non-Calvinist (but wholly biblical!) idea of unlimited atonement, that Jesus died to save everyone.
+So if Jesus’s salvation actually applies to everyone, and his efficatious grace also applies to everyone, it means everyone’s saved.
 Everyone.
 No exceptions.
 Done deal.
 You’re going to heaven.

-This being the case, some Puritan churches stayed otherwise orthodox Christian, but now they teach hell is temporary, or a metaphor.
+This being the case, some Puritan churches stayed otherwise orthodox Christian… but now taught hell is temporary, or a metaphor.
 This’d be what we call Christian universalism.
 Still Christian, but when it comes to hell, they’re heretic.
 (As you’ll see once I explain universalism’s problems below.)

-In the United States, some of these churches organized into the Universalist General Convention in 1866—which became the Universalist Church of America in 1942.
+In the United States in 1866, some of these churches organized into the Universalist General Convention; in 1942 this became the Universalist Church of America.
 In 1961 they combined with the Unitarians (whole different heresy; they don’t believe God’s a trinity) to become the Unitarian Universalist Association.
 The Unitarian church has since evolved into eclecticism, so you’ll find they hold all sorts of nonbiblical beliefs about how God and universalism work.

-Most of ’em figure it works like this: Once Jesus returns, he’ll resurrect everybody.
-Then everyone can finally see him for ourselves, see how he behaves, see his miracles… and embrace him.
+Most of ’em figure it works like this: Once Jesus returns, he resurrects everybody.
+Then everyone can finally see him for ourselves, see how he behaves, see his miracles… and since he’s so awesome, they’ll just embrace him.
+Remember in the first century, when various Pharisees irrationally hated Jesus’s guts because he violated their beloved traditions?
+Somehow that‘s not gonna happen after the second coming.
+Everybody will just love Jesus.
 Nontheism will evaporate.
-Other religions will be quit.
-People will stop doubting God.
+Other religions will be abandoned.
+People will quit doubting God.
 Every knee will bow and every tongue confess Jesus as Lord.
 Pp 2.10-11

 Others figure there’ll be some holdouts at first, who still resist Jesus.
-He’ll have to stick ’em in hell to cool off.
+So he’ll have to stick ’em in hell to cool off.
 (Ironic pun intended.
 But like I said, some of ’em think hell’s a metaphor, and therefore not that hot.)
 After a time, they’ll come to their senses and get with the program.
-You know, like those terrorists who don’t wanna rat on their buddies, but after sleep deprivation and waterboarding, they’ll tell you anything you wanna hear; they’ll even make stuff up.
+You know, like those terrorists who don’t wanna rat on their buddies, but after a bit of sleep deprivation and waterboarding, they’ll tell you anything you wanna hear; they’ll even make stuff up.
 Hell’s job is to break them.
-(Although they will never, ever put it this way… but yeah, that’s about right.)
+(Although they will never, ever put it this way… but yeah, that’s roughly what they’re imagining.)
 So hell is kinda like a purgatory.

-So… forcing people into the kingdom is loving?
+So… forcing people into his kingdom is loving ’em?

 Okay, I’ll concede two of the universalists’ points: